CSHuiji/CSHuiji.github.io/_pages/about.md

 I am currently a Ph.D. student in the [Information Science Department at the University of Pittsburgh](https://www.sci.pitt.edu/).
 I am fourtunate to have Prof. [Pengfei Zhou](https://zhoupf.github.io/) to be my academia advisor.
 Previously, I received my bachelor's degree in Electronic Information Engineering from Huazhong University of Science and Technology.

 My research focuses on AI/ML in healthcare.
 My overarching research goal is to develop generalizable machine learning methodologies that bolster the trustworthiness and equity of AI/ML implementations in the real world.
-Current research areas include **Artificial Intelligence of Things (AIoT)**, **Transfer Learning** and **Large Language Model Deploy**.
+Current research areas include **AI Healthcare**, **Artificial Intelligence of Things (AIoT)** and **Large Language Model Deploy**.

 News
 ------
 2024/09: Paper accepted by SenSys'24!

+2024/09: Award for Outstanding Analysis in the School of Computing and Information, University of Pittsburgh.

 2023/08: Start my Ph.D. journey! 👊